PoonamSampat/BigDataWorkshop/HOL step-by-step - Big data and visualization.md

 In this exercise, you will create visualizations in Power BI Desktop.

-### Task 1: Obtain the JDBC connection string to your Azure Databricks cluster
+### Task 1: Obtain the JDBC connection string to your Azure Databricks cluster - Optional

 Before you begin, you must first obtain the JDBC connection string to your Azure Databricks cluster.